 - The MQTT client is the node that is used to interact with the MQTT broker.
 In this solution, it specifically indicates the audio/video mobile application that sends or receives audio/video calling requests.

 - P2P message

-- AliwareMQ for IoT provides P2P messages based on the standard MQTT protocol.
+- Message Queue for MQTT provides P2P messages based on the standard MQTT protocol.
 These messages are special messages because they can be directly sent to a specific target MQTT client without going through regular subscription relationship matching.
 For details, see P2P messaging model.

 - Real-time communication

 - Real-time communication is a network communication method that is mainly used for the audio and video fields.
 Currently, the mainstream application scenarios include audio calling, video calling, and video conferencing.